Step 4: Full View

 You are Engineer A, a professional engineer working as a consultant to an automobile manufacturer that is evaluating the development of a driverless autonomous vehicle operating system.
 You have been assigned to an engineering risk assessment team tasked with analyzing potential situations that could arise during autonomous vehicle operation.
 One scenario under review asks whether, in the event of an unavoidable crash, the vehicle's software should prioritize the safety of its own passengers or instead minimize total harm to all parties, including pedestrians, cyclists, and motorcycle riders who may be at risk.
 No established national or industry standards currently govern how harm-allocation decision logic should be designed or disclosed in autonomous vehicle systems.
 The recommendations your team produces will directly inform the manufacturer's development decisions.
 You must now work through the technical, ethical, and professional obligations that apply to your role in this process.

-From the perspective of Engineer A Autonomous Vehicle Risk Assessment Team Engineer
+Engineer A Roles in this case: Autonomous Vehicle Risk Assessment Team Engineer

 Tension between Engineer A AV Risk Assessment Team Harm Minimization Participation Obligation / Autonomous Vehicle Further Study Recommendation Before Deployment Obligation and Engineer A AV Client Interest Third-Party Safety Priority Constraint